louisstow/doc.sproute.io/notes.md

     <button type="submit">Login</button>
     </form>

-You may add the Signup form on the same page by copying the login form and replace the action attribute to `/api/register`.
-The `goto` query parameter will redirect the user to that URL.
+You may add the Register form on the same page by copying the login form and replace the action attribute to `/api/register`.
 Create two new routes with the following:

 - Route: `/login`, Page: `users`
 - Route: `/register`, Page: `users`